thiggy01/ubuntu-change-gdm-background/README.md

 your gdm login background should be covered with the image you selected.

 You can restore your original gdm theme any time with `sudo ./gdm-change-login-background --restore`.

+If you change your image location, gdm won't be able to show it anymore.